Yelloh

 August 2020

-Chapter 3: Case Study — Lyndale Avenue S and 27th StUsing photographs, street plans and sections, and contemporary examples, this section examines the pedestrian challenges at this notorious Minneapolis intersection and offers traffic-calming-centric solutions to improve the space for people on foot.
+Case Study — Lyndale Avenue S + 27th StUsing photographs, street plans and sections, and contemporary examples, this section examines the pedestrian challenges at this troublesome Minneapolis intersection and offers traffic-calming solutions to improve the space for people on foot.